-For purposes of this chapter, unless amended, supplemented, or otherwise modified by regulations adopted law:
+For purposes of this chapter, unless amended, supplemented, or otherwise modified by regulations adopted under this chapter:

-(4) "Mandatory reporting entity" means all of the following entities, to the extent permitted under federal f.
+- (4) "Mandatory reporting entity" means all of the following entities, to the extent permitted under federal law: - f.
 The Department of Correction, or any third-party entity contracted to provide health care services to individuals within the custody or care of the Department of Correction.